yureek/S-HealthStack.github.io/pages/developer-guide/get-started/overview.md

 ## The App SDK

 The app SDK provides developers with what’s needed to create mobile apps that collect data from participants.
-You can create a mobile app that solicits survey responses from the participant, receives data from the wearable device, displays information to the participant, and transmits the data to the backend system for further analysis.
+You can create a mobile app that solicits survey responses from the participant, receives data from the wearable device, displays information to the participant, and transmits the data to a backend system (yours or ours) for further analysis.
 Building blocks cover:

 - Participant onboarding and consent
 - Survey presentation